 The AMD Ryzen 7 4700U is a higher-end member of the Ryzen 4000 U series laptop processor line released in 2020.
 It has eight processing cores as opposed to six and four found in other popular Ryzen 4000 U chips – the Ryzen 5 4500U and Ryzen 3 4300U.
 You can find all of these processors in typical mid-range and upper-mid-range laptops.

 Besides effortless everyday computing, the AMD Ryzen 7 4700U (and 5 4500U) provide some good potential for intensive computing tasks like video editing.
-The Ryzen 7 4700U has faster Radeon integrated graphics processor than Radeon IGPs in the Ryzen 5 and 3.
+The Ryzen 7 4700U has a faster Radeon integrated graphics processor than the Radeon IGPs in the Ryzen 5 and 3.
 Nevertheless, they are all basic non-gaming solutions, but still capable of running many of the popular game titles.